nickyiliwang0000/h/stuff-you-need-to-know/resources-and-cheat-sheets/helpcue-best-practices.md

 We recommend you bookmark HelpCue to easily access the application during Bootcamp

-## When is HelpCue open/closed?
+## When is HelpCue available?
+We ask that you do not add questions when HelpCue is closed.
+We will have to delete questions that were added outside of HelpCue hours to keep things fair.

+### HelpCue is open...
-* HelpCue will be open during project work time throughout the week (Monday to Friday)
+* Monday to Friday during project work time
-* HelpCue will also be open during Fishbowl sessions
+* Fishbowls.
+Check the [bootcamp calendar](https://calendar.google.com/calendar/embed?src=hackeryou.com_ckj6930nr6kraakaisos09cccs%40group.calendar.google.com&ctz=America%2FToronto) for dates.

+### HelpCue is closed...
-* HelpCue is closed 1:00pm - 2:00pm for lunch
+* Monday to Friday from 1:00pm to 2:00pm for lunch
-* HelpCue is closed at 5:30pm Monday to Thursdays
+* at 5:30pm Monday to Thursdays
-* HelpCue is closed at 5:00pm on Fridays
+* at 5:00pm on Fridays for show and tell
-* HelpCue is closed 10:00am - 11:30am on Friday morning
+* Friday mornings from 10:00am to 11:30am

 ## HelpCue etiquette
 ### What to do before asking your question...